seancorfield/dot-clojure/README.md

 There are aliases to pull in and start various REPL-related tools:
 * `:nrepl` -- pulls in the latest stable release of [nREPL](https://github.com/nrepl/nREPL) and starts an nREPL server on a random available port
-* `:nrepl/old` -- pulls in the latest stable release of [org.clojure/tools.nrepl](https://github.com/clojure/tools.nrepl) and starts an nREPL server on port 60606; this is provided to support legacy tooling
 * `:socket` -- starts a Socket REPL on port 50505; can be combined with other aliases since this is just a JVM option
 * `:socket-rebl` -- starts a Socket REPL on port 50123; assumes you have Cognitect's REBL on your classpath (see `:rebl` below); everything sent to this Socket REPL will also be `submit`ted to the REBL
 * `:socket-zero` -- starts a Socket REPL on an available and displays the selected port number (using a `-e` option); if you want to start a REPL as well, you will need to specify the `-r` option: `clj -M:socket-zero -r`